tsujan/Kvantum/Kvantum/INSTALL.md

 #### In Other DEs:

+*NOTE: It is highly preferable that you install a Qt configuration utility (which provides a Qt plugin) and select Kvantum with it, instead of using the following methods directly.* Otherwise, there will be no guarantee that any style, other than Qt's default style, will work properly with all Qt applications.

-In desktop environments that do not have a Qt5 configuration utility, you could try this command to run a Qt5 application APP:
+That being said, you could try this command to run a Qt application APP with Kvantum:

     APP -style kvantum

-To style all native Qt5 applications with Kvantum, set the environment variable `QT_STYLE_OVERRIDE` to `kvantum`.
+To style all native Qt applications with Kvantum, set the environment variable `QT_STYLE_OVERRIDE` to `kvantum`.
 For example, you could add this line to your `~/.profile` or `~/.bashrc`:

     export QT_STYLE_OVERRIDE=kvantum